Marc Lescarbot: Life in France

-Lescarbot had strong opinions about the colonies, which he saw as a field of action for men of courage, an outlet for trade, a social benefit, and a means for the mother country to extend her influence.
-He favoured a commercial monopoly to meet the expenses of colonization; for him, freedom of trade led only to anarchy, and produced nothing stable.
+Lescarbot had strong opinions about the colonies, which he saw as a field of action for men of courage, an outlet for trade, a social benefit and a means for the mother country to extend its influence.
+He favoured a commercial monopoly to meet the expenses of colonization; for him, freedom of trade led only to anarchy and produced nothing stable.
 Lescarbot sided with his patron Poutrincourt in his dispute with the Jesuits.
 Historians do not believe that he wrote the satire the Factum of 1614 [see General Bibliography], which some authors attribute to him; he was working in Switzerland when it was published.

-All the editions of the Histoire include, as an appendix, a short collection of poems called Les muses de la Nouvelle-France, which were also published separately.
+All the editions of the Histoire include, as an appendix, a short collection of poems, Les muses de la Nouvelle-France, which were also published separately.
 Lescarbot dedicated the book to Brulart de Sillery.
 Like his contemporary François de Malherbe, Lescarbot tended to write poetry as an occasional diversion and a means of pleasing the elite to acquire patronage.
 He had a feeling for nature and a keen sensibility, and sometimes found agreeable rhythms and images; but his verse is considered clumsy and hastily wrought.

 His Théâtre de Neptune, which is part of the Muses, was performed as a theatrical presentation at Port-Royal to celebrate Poutrincourt's return.
 In a nautical work, the god Neptune arrives by bark to welcome the traveller.
 He is surrounded by a court of Tritons and Indians, who recite in turn, in French, Gascon, and Souriquois verse, praises of colonial leaders, followed by singing the glory of the French king, to the sound of trumpets and firing cannons.
 This performance in the Port-Royal harbour, with its mixture of paganism and mythology, was the first theatrical presentation in North America outside of New Spain.

 Lescarbot dedicated the second edition of his Histoire to President Jeannin.
 His son-in-law, Pierre de Castille, hired Lescarbot as his secretary to accompany him to Switzerland, where Castille had been appointed ambassador to the Thirteen Cantons.
 The post allowed Lescarbot to travel, visit part of Germany, and frequent the popular social watering-places.
 He wrote a Tableau de la Suisse, in poetry and prose, a half-descriptive, half-historical production.
 He was appointed to the office of naval commissary.
 When the Tableau was published (1618), the king sent him a gratuity of 300 livres.